 One way the plantar fascia can be stretched is by pulling up on the foot and toes with the hands.
 Hold the stretch for about 30 seconds.
-Repeat this plantar fasciitis stretch 5 times and aim to stretch 3 times a day.
+Repeat this stretch 5 times and aim to stretch 3 times a day.
 It takes discipline to stretch regularly until the pain goes but it is important.

 Plantar fasciitis night splint

 The night splint is a splint is worn overnight although can be applied for shorter periods during the day.
 It works by preventing the tissues from tightening up overnight.
 Some people may find them uncomfortable to wear but if you can gradually increase the wearing time each night then the results can be worth it.
 Wearing a night splint is more effective then plantar fasciitis stretches alone.

 The plantar fascia can be stretched by rolling the foot over a round object such as a ball, weights bar, rolling pin or can of soup (or similar).
 Roll the foot repeatedly over the object, applying increasing downwards pressure.
 Using an object which can be cooled in the freezer, such as a bottle or metal can, also applies cold therapy at the same time!
 This should be continued for 10 minutes per day until you can walk pain-free in the mornings.

 Place the leg to be stretched behind and lean forward, ensuring the heel is kept in contact with the floor at all times.
 Hold the stretch for 20 to 30 seconds and repeat 3 times.
 This can be repeated several times a day and should not be painful.
 A stretch should be felt at the back of the lower leg.
 If not then move the back leg further back.
 A more advanced version of a calf stretch is to use a step and drop the heel down off it.